-Jeannie Liautaud is a senior at Webster pursuing her BA in Photography and a minor in Media Communications.
-Originally from the Chicago area, Liautaud sparked an interest in photography after completing a semester-long project on commercial photography for her Gifted class during her sophomore year of high school.
-Liautaud’s passion brought her to Webster, where she has served as a Student Ambassador, Photo Editor for the Ampersand magazine, and a Connection Leader to first-year students.
-Highlights of her college career have been spending the Spring 2014 semester at Webster University Thailand and participating in the Webster Mentoring Program with celebrity photographer Maarten de Boer, BA ’00.
+Jeannie Liautaud, BA ’16, is a St. Louis-based photographer specializing in commercial portraiture and lifestyle photography.
+Originally from the Chicago area, Liautaud sparked an interest in photography after completing a semester-long study on fashion photography during her sophomore year of high school.
+Liautaud’s passion brought her to Webster, where she served as a Student Ambassador, Photo Editor for the Ampersand Magazine, Gorlok Guide, and a Connection Leader to first-year students.
+Highlights of her college career included spending the Spring 2014 semester at Webster University Thailand and participating in the Webster Mentoring Program with celebrity photographer Maarten de Boer, BA ’00.
 Liautaud has worked with clients such as Pivot Point International Academy and Shock City Studios.
 Her work has been featured in shows at the May Gallery, Soulard Art Gallery, and Columbia College Chicago.
-Following her graduation in May, Liautaud plans to pursue a freelance career as a commercial portrait and lifestyle photographer in the St. Louis area.

-For this issue of Glimpse, Liautaud shot the photos of students working in Webster’s Wig and Makeup studio.
+For this issue of Glimpse, Liautaud shot the Alumni Entrepreneurs feature story.

 Becky Mollenkamp, BA ’96